docker-mailserver/docker-mailserver/README.md

 ## Todo

-Things to do or to improve are stored on [Github](https://github.com/tomav/docker-mailserver/issues), some open by myself.
+Things to do or to improve are stored on [Github](https://github.com/tomav/docker-mailserver/issues).
 Feel free to improve this docker image.

 ## Contribute